mendhak/mendhak.github.io/posts/2026-09-16-route-a-single-domain-over-vpn.md

 ---
-title: Routing individual domains over a VPN
+title: Routing only a few domains over a VPN
 description: A guide to routing specific domains through a VPN using pi-hole, nginx, and gluetun.
 Or, how to view imgur and civitai from the UK.
 tags:
   - imgur